 He is perhaps best known for his music for animation.
 To date, he has written the scores for over 250 episodes of animated television series and feature-length films.
-The series include such titles as Animaniacs (including 2 new seasons for Hulu in 2020), Pinky and the Brain, Freakazoid!, Histeria! and Taz-mania!
+The series include such titles as Animaniacs (including 2 new seasons streaming on Hulu), Pinky and the Brain, Freakazoid!, Histeria! and Taz-mania!
 He wrote the scores for the features Scooby-Doo Arabian Nights and A Flintstones Christmas Carol and co-wrote the scores for Wakko’s Wish, A Pinky and the Brain Christmas, and the Tiny Toons specials It’s a Wonderful Christmas, Night Ghoulery and Spring Break.

-Collaborations with his wife, composer Julie Bernstein, (besides their awesome kids) include the Make Way for Noddy series and specials, the Baby Looney Tunes series and Easter special and the opening song for Toonsylvania.
+Collaborations with his wife, composer Julie Bernstein, (besides their awesome kids) include songs and arrangements for Studio C, score and songs for the Make Way for Noddy series and specials, the Baby Looney Tunes series and Easter special and the theme song for Toonsylvania.
 For Kid Rhino Records, they co-produced a CD of songs inspired by the feature Tweety’s High-Flying Adventure, performing on, and writing music and lyrics for, much of the album.

 His film scores span genres from horror (Blood Lake and Pernicious) to documentary (the award-winning Mr. Fish: Cartooning from the Deep End) to romantic comedy (Would I Lie to You?).
 His orchestrations can be heard in such features as Skyfall, The Amazing Spiderman, Supernova, The Spiderwick Chronicles, Millions, Windtalkers, The Perfect Storm and How the Grinch Stole Christmas.
 He has conducted for many film and TV productions including He Named Me Malala, Spiderman 3, Supernova, Winchell, A Glimpse of Hell and Phantoms.
 He was the guest conductor for the Kentucky Symphony’s concert of music for animation and for the Colorado Symphony’s Animaniacs Live! concert for which he and Julie provided the arrangements and orchestrations.